Vivek-04022001/documentation/docs/backend/indexing.md

 The name of the adapter doesn't matter, but it's recommended to use the name of the behavior to reduce potential conflicts.

 If your behavior has a defined factory (which is not attribute storage), then you need to define a marker interface and register the adapter on this marker interface.
-Dexterity objects do not provide behavior interfaces of behaviors, which are not using attribute storage.
+Dexterity objects do not provide behavior interfaces of behaviors, which aren't using attribute storage.

 (backend-indexing-portal-type-fieldindex-label)=